Gastroenterology101.Com

 Gastrointestinal tract | Definition, Organs, Diagram, & Facts | Britannica

-gastrointestinal tract, pathway by which food enters the body and solid wastes are expelled.
+Gastrointestinal tract, pathway by which food enters the body and solid wastes are expelled.
 The gastrointestinal tract includes the mouth, pharynx, esophagus, stomach, small intestine, large intestine, and anus.

 Digestive System – Diagram, Function, and Process